Clubs and Organizations

 - Ye Hosts Honorary Society

-The Ambassadors seek to promote a positive image of the School of Hotel Administration to all visitors, including industry leaders, incoming students, and alumni.
+The Ambassadors seek to promote a positive image of SHA to all visitors, including industry leaders, incoming students, and alumni.
 Ambassadors, who assume the role of student advisors, provide a support system for first-year and transfer students.
 They also serve as hosts for companies holding presentations and receptions at the school.

 The American Hotel and Lodging Association is an advocate of the American lodging industry for SHA students through education, information, and member services, and aims to build meaningful and professional connections between AH&LA and Cornell Univeristy.

-CMAA, Cornell Chapter promotes close ties between the CMAA and students at the School of Hotel Administration.
+CMAA, Cornell Chapter promotes close ties between the CMAA and students at SHA.
 The club promotes and advances friendly relations between its members and professional club managers while educating students in the field of club management.

 The Club for Real Estate is a group of students sharing their passion for all aspects of hospitality real estate finance, banking, and development.
 The group works to foster an understanding of the industry and the trends in the marketplace, providing opportunities for networking with hospitality professionals.